jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 ## Setup Firmware
 1. edit configuration_adv.h
     `#define SHOW_TEMP_ADC_VALUES`
+2. Edit configuration_prusa.h
+   `#define BED_MAXTEMP 140` from 125
+   **NOTE SET THIS BACK WHEN DONE WITH THESE TEST**
-2. Use M115 to get values
+4. Use M115 to get values
     ```
     ADC B:24.2C->978.31250
     ```
     Record termocouple value

-3. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize
+5. Go in 5 deg C increments up to 120 (on the termocouple Wait 3min between to allow temp to stabilize

 ADC B:25.6C->975.75000 26C